 FlowRite Submetering’s founders have 14 years of experience in submetering, installation and maintenance.
 We hold in depth knowledge about all aspects of submetering.
 We take pride in ensuring that each client receives a tailored package that allows them to successfully monitor the utilities in their buildings.

-No two properties or property managers are exactly alike.
+No two properties, property managers, or landlords are exactly alike.
 Let Flow Rite assess your needs and provide you with a tailored package that will work for you.

 Our company can assist you, whether you need to add submetering to a small residential community with only a few units, or you need to install a complex system that can monitor a large commercial property with many units.
 FlowRite Submetering has expertise in both commercial and residential submetering that can monitor water consumption and provide meter data on actual usage for utility costs.

 "Installing a submetering system allows a property manager... to bill tenants individually for their share of the utilities.
 Submetering can be installed for all kinds of utilities, including water, gas, and electricity."

 Allow us to help you professionally monitor utility usage in either a residential structure or commercial structure.
 Whether you are the property owner or the landlord we can provide monitoring systems to supply reports on utility usage for all of your tenants.
 This form of energy management is professional, efficient, and puts the best foot forward in your relationship with your tenants, along with saving you time and money.

 Our trained submetering technicians will install or retrofit the ideal submetering system for your buildings, and they will do it right.
 If your system installation requires licensed electricians or plumbers to be involved, we can work with the subcontractor of your choice.
 We can provide one of our outstanding partners as well.
 We make sure you get the best service and the best possible outcome on all complete submeter installations.

 When you contact our office and request an evaluation, we will do a thorough assessment of your property.
 A trained technician will inspect the equipment you currently have installed.
 We will take into account the size of your property, and whether you need to monitor multiple properties with a remote wireless communication system.